dhoyle/splicedocs-jekyll/pages/SQLReference/Clauses/AsOf.md

 The `AS OF` clause is an optional element of the &nbsp;[`SELECT`](sqlref_statements_select.html) statement and can also be used in a [`SELECT Expression`](sqlref_expressions_select.html).

-The `AS OF` clause returns data from tables as it existed at the time of a specified Transaction ID or timestamp.
+The `AS OF` clause returns data from tables as it existed at the time of a specified Transaction ID or timestamp expression.

 ## Syntax